preethykurian/PG-admission/README.md

-# PG-admission
+# It contains MBA admission criteria
-It contains major admission criteria for all PG programmes
+all bachelors first class stduents will be admtted for MBA